SimoneAvellino/CMiner/README.md

 CMiner /test/Datasets/toy-db/db1.data 0.5 -l 2 -u 3
  ```

-- Mining all patterns present in at least 2 graphs in the database.
+- Mine all patterns present in at least 2 graphs in the database.

 ```bash
 CMiner ./test/Datasets/toy-db/db3.data 2
  ```

-- Mining all patterns present in at least 2 graphs in the database that have the pattern inside the file `pattern.txt`
+- Mine all patterns present in at least 2 graphs in the database that have the template inside the file `pattern.txt`

 ```bash
 CMiner ./test/Datasets/toy-db/db3.data 2 -t ./test/Datasets/toy-db/pattern.txt